Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the

 \section{Summary and Conclusions}

-In this work, we investigate the role of magnetic fields in the formation and evolution of pillars at the boundaries of H\textsc{ii} regions by combining three-dimensional radiation–magnetohydrodynamic (R-MHD) simulations with synthetic polarimetric observations with {\tt POLARIS}.
-Our main goal was to evaluate the reliability of the magnetic field estimates derived from the classical Davis–Chandrasekhar–Fermi (DCF) method under conditions dominated by external compression.
+In this work, we used three-dimensional radiation-magnetohydrodynamic (R-MHD) simulations combined with synthetic polarimetric and molecular line observations (\texttt{POLARIS} and \texttt{LIME} codes) to evaluate the reliability of dust polarization at $850\,\mu\mathrm{m}$ as a magnetic field tracer and to test the accuracy of the Davis--Chandrasekhar--Fermi (DCF) method in pillar-like structures at the boundaries of H\,{\sc ii} regions, where the field geometry is driven primarily by external compression rather than internal turbulence.

 We focus on the first pillar that forms self-consistently in our simulation as a proof of concept.
-The expanding ionization front compresses a dense molecular clump, producing a pillar-like morphology through a combination of transverse and axial compressions.
-During the pillar phase, the magnetic field aligns with the main axis of the structure and provides partial support against further collapse, maintaining the overall shape as the external pressure weakens.
+The expanding ionization front compresses a dense molecular clump embedded in a molecular filament, producing a pillar-like morphology through a combination of transverse and axial compressions.
+During the pillar phase, the magnetic field becomes aligned with the main axis of the structure, providing partial support against further collapse and maintaining the overall shape as the external pressure weakens \citep[see][]{ZamoraAvils2019}.

-Synthetic observations of polarized dust emission at 850~$\mu$m reproduce the large-scale magnetic morphology observed in the simulated pillar, consistent with observations of the pillars in M16.
-This confirms that dust polarimetry is a reliable diagnostic of magnetic-field structure in such environments.
-However, quantitative estimates of the magnetic-field strength obtained with DCF-based methods differ from the values measured in the simulations.The classical DCF compressible method overestimates field strength by factors of $\sim$4–8, while the modified formulation by \citet{Skalidis2021sqrtofdPA} yields smaller but still significant discrepancies, overestimating field strengths by factors of $\sim$2–4.
-These results suggest that the key assumptions of the classical DCF theory—particularly the balance between turbulent kinetic and magnetic fluctuations—are not valid in environments where the field is shaped primarily by external agents rather than internal turbulence.
+To estimate the magnetic field strength using DCF-type methods, we self-consistently derived the relevant pillar properties throughout its evolution, namely the mean density $\langle n \rangle_{\mathrm{cyl}}$, the non-thermal velocity dispersion $\sigma_v$, and the polarization-angle dispersion $\delta\psi_{\mathrm{gfit}}$.
+We adopt the full projected pillar without applying polarimetric S/N masks as our fiducial configuration.
+Our main findings are summarized as follows:

-Such overestimations directly affect the derived quantities, such as magnetic pressure and energy, leading to an unreliable assessment of the field’s dynamical importance.
-Therefore, caution must be exercised when applying DCF-based analysis to pillars or other dense structures around the \HII\ regions.
-Our results highlight the need for refined diagnostic methods that explicitly account for anisotropic compression and non-turbulent magnetic-field alignment.
+\begin{enumerate} \item{Synthetic observations of polarized dust emission at $850\,\mu$m successfully reproduce the large-scale magnetic morphology of the pillar.
+A comprehensive parametric study (Appendix~\ref{sec:appendix_polaris_convergence}) shows that the orientation of the synthetic polarization vectors is mathematically invariant to the assumed dust alignment efficiency.
+This confirms that the highly ordered magnetic field morphology is an intrinsic physical feature of the R-MHD simulation and that dust polarimetry is a reliable diagnostic of the magnetic field geometry in these environments.}